NYH32O99E1Lg/SmartCubeV1/Readme.md

 is a compact, customizable desk companion powered by an ESP8266 microcontroller.
-Built entirely from cheap, easy-to-find parts, it can be programmed for a variety of tasks: show notifications, display the weather, monitor sensors, act as a clock, host a simple web page, run small background tasks, or even be a virtual pet
+Built entirely from cheap, easy-to-find parts, it can be programmed for a variety of tasks: show notifications, display the weather, monitor sensors, act as a clock, host a simple web page, serve as a WiFi extender, run small background tasks, or even be a virtual pet

 Whatever you feel like experimenting with!